RReiso/Tribute-Page/README.md

-# Freecodecamp Responsive Web Design Project - Tribute Page
+# freeCodeCamp Responsive Web Design Project - Tribute Page

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.